 FINRA is issuing this alert to warn anyone involved in binary options trading—specifically through unregistered non-U.S. companies offering binary options trading platforms or services—to be on guard for potential follow-up frauds.

 MARCH 6, 2017

 If you own bonds or have money in a bond fund, there is a number you should know.
 It is called duration.
 Although stated in years, duration is not simply a measure of time.
 Instead, duration signals how much the price of your bond investment is likely to fluctuate when there is an up or down movement in interest rates.
 The higher the duration number, the more sensitive your bond investment will be to changes in interest rates.

 JANUARY 19, 2017

 This Investor Alert focuses on a type of call center called a customer advisory center.
 It is a center that is staffed by securities professionals who may provide financial planning services, sell securities products, and receive commissions or other financial incentives for doing so.
 These centers have become common and, in some instances, can be sales-orientated.

 JANUARY 3, 2017

 FINRA is issuing this alert to inform brokerage account holders, family members and other beneficiaries about inherited IRAs.
 We also provide tips for making the IRA inheritance process efficient and trouble-free.

 Current Scam Alert:

-- Statement of Ian Conner, Director of FTC Bureau of Competition, Regarding the Announcement that Post Holdings, Inc. has Abandoned Its Proposed Acquisition of TreeHouse Foods, Inc.
+- Statement of Daniel Francis, Deputy Director of FTC Bureau of Competition, Regarding Announcement that Edgewell Personal Care Company has Abandoned Its Proposed Acquisition of Harry’s, Inc.